BroadcomMFD/test4z/TESTING-BEST-PRACTICES.md

 Each of your tests must create a copy of the data set, must note the name of the copy, and must use the copy as an input for the JCL that manipulates data.
 Also the JCLs must be isolated.
 You must provide different JCLs for each test case.
 Perform the following steps to provide different JCLs for each test case:
 1. Select a production JCL as a template.
 2. Copy the content of the JCL to your test.
-3. Overwrite the corresponding DSNs and get it submitted through the internal reader.
+3. Overwrite the corresponding DSNs and get them submitted through the internal reader.
 If you follow the sequence, the production JCL is not altered and you have an isolated test case.

 ## Small Tests